Monday, July 5, 2010

 Today’s intended 25 mile hike got cut short as Gray developed stomach trouble right before lunch.
 Things were probably going too well anyway—we had done the 15 mile plus Pemberton Loop in just over five hours, remembering how challenging it had been for us less than two months ago (hey, our training program really is paying off!).
 The last few miles, however, Gray complained of feeling light headed and having a tummy ache.
 We charged it off to being hot and hungry, and to our robust pace so far (faster, really, than we intended, knowing we still had almost 10 miles to go in the afternoon).

+But lunch brought no relief and as we headed out he was moaning a bit.
 We got maybe two miles up the trail before he reluctantly realized he just wasn’t going to make it.
 This was most alarming because there really isn’t another good day to try this again, and because we really couldn’t figure out the problem (which occurred on a previous hike, just not as pronounced).

 On the very slow return hike we did decide, however, that it might be the red Gatorade that Gray favors.
 I know I had to switch off of it because it seems to do funny things to my digestion as well.
 Next time he’ll try half the concentration (we’re mixing our own from Gatorade powder—much more economical).
 We also figured out a few dates that may work for us to try again for the brass ring of 25 miles.